Israeli army launches air raids on Yemen’s Ras Isa and Hodeidah

 Israel previously hit the Hodeidah port in July after a Houthi drone strike penetrated Israel’s air defences and killed a civilian in Tel Aviv.

-Earlier this month, the Houthis, who control most on northern Yemen, reached central Israel with what they described as a hypersonic missile.
-The attack caused fires, triggering air raid sirens, sending residents running for shelter in the area around Ben Gurion airport.
+Earlier this month, the Houthis, who control most of northern Yemen, reached central Israel with what they described as a hypersonic missile.
+The attack caused fires, triggering air raid sirens and sending residents running for shelter in the area around Ben Gurion airport.

-Iran has condemned Sunday’s strikes by Israel on Yemen’s Hodeidah port, saying they targeted a power plant and fuel tanks, the country’s Foreign Ministry spokesperson, Nasser Kanaani, said in a statement.

-Hussain Al Bukhaiti, journalist and political analyst told Al Jazeera from the capital of Yemen Sanaa, that firefighters are trying to put the fire out in the regions attacked.
-He added that there are reports that one person has been killed and there are several casualties.

 Moreover, the air raids on Sunday came as Israel continues to launch deadly attacks across Lebanon, forcing the displacement of up to one million people.

-On Saturday, the Houthis mourned the killing of Hezbollah chief Hassan Nasrallah in an Israeli attack on a densely populated civilian area of southern Beirut the previous day.
-The group also demanded that Israel halt its assault on Lebanon.
+On Saturday, the Houthis mourned the killing of Hezbollah chief Hassan Nasrallah in an Israeli attack on a densely populated civilian area of southern Beirut on Friday.